 Sanctioned apps can be protected and secured by implementing some effective cloud security solutions like CASB for Managed Apps.
 They offer security for email clients and office apps like Microsoft Office 365, Google Suite, Dropbox, Salesforce, Azure, etc. Tokenization and data governance with advanced Access Control Solutions, Data Loss Prevention (DLP) integration, are some of the features that a Cloud DLP has to have to secure the sanctioned apps.

 Monitoring and automated remediation of risky data exposure and automated, custom data classification profiling with sensitive data identification are all offered by DLP solutions, thus securing the data with sanctioned apps.
 While organizations put a lot of emphasis on allowed apps, they should be paying more attention to apps that share data with those apps and thus prevent Shadow IT.
 These apps are unsanctioned apps like anchor tenants.

 - Know what apps are running in your organization, including the sanctioned apps as well as the unsanctioned apps.

-- Understand their mode of work, their uses and the information they pull out from the major apps.
+- Understand their mode of work, their uses, and the information they pull out from the significant apps.

 - Secure the apps with Cloud Identity and Access Management (IAM) or Single Sign-on (SSO).

 - Enforce enterprise data security policies in your major apps and to your ecosystem apps as well for enterprise security.

 The facts and statistics for unsanctioned apps and the security breaches through it cannot be taken lightly.
 As said, data security is possible only when organizations continuously monitor them and see to it that there is no intrusion in the form of unsanctioned apps.